 I know that I’ve titled this post with the phrase ‘DIY eye cream’, but that’s kind of a little white lie.
 Before I confuse you further, lets briefly discuss what a cream actually is.

-So, I sat and thought about it for a while how to make a suitable homemade eye cream or an alternative that does something similar.
+But the whole point of this post was to make a homemade eye cream that’s preservative-free.
+So, I sat and thought about it for a while on how to make a suitable eye cream or an alternative that does something similar.
 I had a coffee and a few cookies too because a girls gotta keep her strength up, you know?

-After a while, I came to the conclusion that the best thing I can do is formulate a skin care product that is designed to nourish, soothe and care for our delicate eye region while also excluding water and preservatives.
+After a while, I came to the conclusion that the best thing I can do is formulate something that is designed to nourish, soothe and care for our delicate eye region while also excluding water and preservatives.